-This is the third consecutive year in which the Council has recorded an overspend position against available budget, increasing from £0.6m in 2016/17 to £1.0m in 2017/18 and more than doubling to £2.4m in 2018/19.
+2019/20 is the fourth consecutive year in which the Council has recorded an overspend position against available budget, increasing from £0.6m in 2016/17to the 2019/20 position of £5.3m.
 It demonstrates that despite making tough decisions in realigning budgets to available resources the demand pressure on vital local services is outpacing the level of available funding.

 In spite of such tough future challenges, the past year has evidenced the Council's financial base position remains sound.
 Reserve and provision balances continue to be set at prudent levels, continued commitment to capital expenditure allowing the borough to develop and grow, an organisation fit for purpose and supported by treasury management and collection fund functions, allowing the Council to be more self-sufficient through funding from local resources, albeit with an increased level of risk.
+Covid represents a further risk to the Council's finances, plans and support will continue to be developed to ensure the risk is mitigated as far as possible.